RACE-Game/race/docs/on-chain-accounts.md

 ### Bundle Address and Game Data

-Each game account is bound to one type of game, specified in `bundle_addr`, which is immutable.
+Each game account is bound to one type of game, specified in `bundle_key`, which is immutable.
 Each game has its own definitions for various game properties.
 For example, in a Texas Hold'em poker game, it can have: small blind, big blind, ant, etc.  Properties will be serialized and stored in `data`.